Skip to Content

 One of the beauties of visiting Belfast Castle is there’s plenty to see and do once you arrive, with both rainy day activities and hikes and walks on offer.

-Below, you’ll find everything from the brilliant Cave Hill Walk to the panoramic views of Belfast City to much, much more.
+Below, you’ll find everything from the brilliant Cave Hill Walk and the panoramic views of Belfast City to one of the more unique spots for coffee in Belfast and more.

 1. Ramble around the castle

 There’s a small cafe on the ground floor opening onto the terrace.
-After that, head outside to admire the impressive exterior and the stunning Lough Belfast views.
+After that, head outside to admire the impressive exterior and the stunning views.

 2. Grab some of the best views of the city on the Cave Hill walk

-For more stunning views, don your hiking boots and head out on the Cave Hill Trail.
-It’s quite challenging underfoot and steep in places but very rewarding.
-There are some waymarkers but in many places there is no signage at all so you’ll find a downloaded map very useful.
+For more views, don your hiking boots and head out on the Cave Hill Trail.
+It’s a challenging trail and steep in places but very rewarding.

-This circular hike is in an anticlockwise direction from the castle car park.
-It includes many archaeological sites, fantastic flora and fauna, and panoramic views.
+This circular hike should be tackled in an anticlockwise direction from the castle car park.

 Cave Hill Visitor Centre is on the second floor of Belfast Castle.
 Free to visit, it has four rooms of exhibits and an 8-minute film about Cave Hill and Belfast Castle.